Pulok000/Mario-Game-Development/README.md

 <h1 align="center">Mario-Game-Development</h1>

-A GUI Mario game which has been developed using unique logic and knowledge of C++.
+A GUI Mario game for Desktop which has been developed using unique logic and knowledge of C++.

 Overview: